Follow this 14-step SEO Audit checklist to find SEO errors and boost your Google rankings.

 Google cares if the site that links to you is in the same category, authoritative, and linking to you from inside its own content (as opposed to in a link directory).

-This means that buying links from link farms is no longer a one-and-done solution to your backlink troubles.
+Link farms are a clear no-go.
 You’ll need to build real backlinks from real sites to get actual results.
 Here are a couple of ways to get that kind of link building done.

 One of the easiest ways to build backlinks is to talk to people who have already linked to you in the past.
 You can do this by returning to the Search Console link tab and focusing on all of your external links.